FOREX-Euro takes a breather from sell-off, risks lurk

 Dealers said some investors were rushing to take profits where they could to cover losses elsewhere, while others had decided to take their money home to preserve capital.

-"The overall picture for the euro and (growth) cyclical currencies is weak, with the yen and the dollar likely to benefit from safe-haven flows," said Marcus Hettinger, global FX strategist at Credit Suisse.
+"With no immediate circuit breaker on the horizon, investor confidence is quickly evaporating, which is increasing the risk of a financial market crash developing in the coming months," Bank of Tokyo Mitsubishi UJF said in note.

-"As investors seek to move out of emerging markets and de-leverage, the dollar will stand to gain while the yen will benefit from repatriation flows from Japanese investors."
+"In these circumstances, the safe-haven currencies of the yen and U.S. dollar should continue to outperform against more cyclically sensitive, commodity-linked G10 currencies."

-Thursday's rally in the dollar index had stalled just above the 200-week moving average at 78.758, and a clear breach of that resistance could set it up for more gains.
+Thursday's rally in the dollar index had stalled just above the 200-week moving average at 78.758, and a clear breach of that resistance could set the dollar index up for more gains.

 The yen pulled back from a 10-year high struck versus the euro the previous day.
-The euro rose 0.4 percent against the yen to 103.05 yen , having bounced back from Thursday's trough of 102.211 yen.
+The euro rose 0.4 percent against the yen to 103.05 yen , having bounced back from Thursday's trough of 102.211 yen, euro/yen's lowest in more than 10 years.

-The Australian dollar -- a proxy for global growth -- rose more than 1 percent to $0.9865 .
-It was last trading at $0.9819, having fallen to $0.9692 on Thursday, its lowest in nearly 10 months.
-(Editing by Nigel Stephenson, John Stonestreet)
+Meanwhile, the Australian dollar -- a proxy for global growth --rose more than 1 percent to $0.9865 .
+On Thursday, it hit $0.9692, its lowest in nearly 10 months.
+(Additional reporting by Masayuki Kitano; in Singapore; Editing by Nigel Stephenson)

 * Indexes down: Dow 0.12 pct, S&P 0.24 pct, Nasdaq 0.14 pct (Updates to early afternoon)